 The bat comes with a sand paper type grit to the barrel.
-We like the feel of that because we think it’s cool, not because, as a few vendors erroneously claim, that it somehow increases distance by increasing ball spin.
+We like the feel of that because we think it feels great not because, as a few vendors erroneously claim, that somehow increases distance by increasing ball spin.

-- The 2015 Z3000 end load USSSA was very well received in the market with, if anything, some slight concerns on its durability.
-The Z4000, however, addressed those durability concerns (much like the 2015 Slugger baseball line did) by enhancing the Tru3 connective piece in terms of stiffness.
+- The 2015 Z3000 USSSA balance load was very well received in the market with, if anything, some slight concerns on its durability.
+The Z4000 takes all the good of the Z3000 and addresses durability concerns (much like the 2015 Slugger baseball line did) by enhancing the Tru3 connective piece in terms of stiffness.
 This not only improves durability but should increase power at contact with a better energy transfer to the ball.

 - The price point is right in line with a two piece composite softball bat—and what most serious players are willing to pay for a top shelf performance slow pitch softball bat.

-Overall we find the Z4000 highly recommendable for USSSA league players looking for top shelf performance and maximum distance—who also have the guns to bang it.
+Overall we find the Z4000 Balanced bat highly recommendable for USSSA league players looking for top shelf performance and barrel control.
 Those looking to save a few bucks may look for a Z3000, if they are okay with a bit less durability, in a search like this.
-Those who want new with a guaranteed warranty should look at pricing here or here .
+Those who want new with a guaranteed warranty and probably a little better durability should look at pricing here or here .